matthewomccorkle/matthewomccorkle.github.io/_posts/#2022-06-17-day_012_instaloader.md

 The greatest takeaway from this tool is this:

-If you have information online and it is not private it is accesible by anyone.
+If you have information online and it is not private it is accessible by anyone.

-If your information is private, even then it could still be accesible.
+If your information is private, even then it could still be accessible.

 In summary, practice safe internet use and sanitize what you post and talk about online.